Top 10 Actors We Trust To Deliver A Good Movie.

 9. Emma Stone

-A relative newcomer to the list of bigwigs, Stone has tred her film career path carefully, making sure not to get lost in the realm between teenage starlet and mega movie star (for the road map, see: Kirsten Dunst, Jodie Foster).
+A relative newcomer to the list of bigwigs, Stone has tred her film career path carefully, making sure not to get lost in the realm between the teenage starlet and mega movie star (for the road map, see: Kirsten Dunst, Jodie Foster).
 Delivering A-grade performances in films such as Easy A, Battle of the Sexes (which I was in, in a crowd scene of about 10000, did you spot me?
 Will my family EVER SUPPORT MY FILM CAREER AND FUCKING WATCH IT?), and Crazy, Stupid, Love, Emma's star continues to rise after her Oscar win for La La Land.
-Plus - she's just so damn likeable!
+Plus - she's just so damn likable!
 Be my friend!

 10. Bette Midler

 All hail!
 I mean - please.
 This is the queen.
 She doesn't rock cinema, she IS cinema.
 She is so fantastic that I have legit joined a group of women called The Bettes, where we discuss Bette Midler, watch Bette Midler films, and occasionally wear Bette Midler outfits.
 Embarrassed?
 YOU should be embarrassed for not being a part of it!
-Whilst she has had a formidable career in music, stage and TV, her film record speaks for itself - The First Wives Club, Big Business, Gypsy, Down and Out In Beverley Hills...actually, brb - I gotta go write a script starring Tom Hanks and Better Midler as the parents of Emma Stone who gets in a rel with bad boy Leonardo Dicaprio that she is banned form seeing, even though her best friend Matt Damon has always been there so she sets out to find Leo with her uncle Robin Williams and meets a string of weird characters like gang leader Meryl Streep and candle shop keeper Julia Roberts with a guest appearance from gypsy JK Simmons and...
+Whilst she has had a formidable career in music, stage and TV, her film record speaks for itself - The First Wives Club, Big Business, Gypsy, Down and Out In Beverley Hills...actually, brb - I gotta go write a script starring Tom Hanks and Better Midler as the parents of Emma Stone who gets in a rel with bad boy Leonardo Dicaprio that she is banned from seeing, even though her best friend Matt Damon has always been there so she sets out to find Leo with her uncle Robin Williams and meets a string of weird characters like gang leader Meryl Streep and candle shop keeper Julia Roberts with a guest appearance from gypsy JK Simmons and...
 Honourable mentions: Sam Rockwell, James Marsden, Christopher Walken, Phillip Seymour Hoffman, Bill Nighy, Danny DeVito - and who else?